 (3) Basic data collection, research, education, and resource evaluation that is temporary and results in negligible ground disturbance.

 (4) Rooftop solar or photovoltaic systems.

+(5) Activities that do not constitute a land use.

 (b) Agency consultation with the department is recommended for the following actions to determine permitting requirements prior to performing the action.
 These following actions may require a permit or approval from the department or board based on the scope of the proposed use.